sarah-gb/technical-discussion/README.md

 # technical-discussion
-This is a demo repo for sharing ideas around communication (markup, snippets of code, documentation..)
+This is a demo repo for sharing ideas around technical communication (markup, snippets of code, documentation..)

 # this is a header line